 Cottonwood Leaf Beetle (Chrysomela scripta)

-Detailing the identifying qualities of the Cottonwood Leaf Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Cottonwood Leaf Beetle.

-True to its name, the Cottonwood Leaf Beetle can be found in groves and forests of cottonwood trees where its caterpillar will feast into maturity.
+True to its name, the Cottonwood Leaf Beetle is found in groves and forests filled with cottonwood trees so its caterpillar can feast.

 Caterpillars are yellow with segments and side ridges that almost resemble the texture of alligators.
 Each ridged segment has a black dot and the tips share a black line that runs from head to rear.
 They chew the green parts of a leaf, leaving behind the veins, giving the leaf a skeleton-like appearance.
 Large numbers of Cottonwood Leaf Beetle caterpillars can defoliate young trees, harming their health and growth.
 Removing weeds in the vicinity of the trees where adults overwinter can help reduce the amount of reproduction that occurs in the spring.
 Spraying chemical insecticides on the affected tree can also control populations of this beetle.